'We know we made mistakes' on 737 MAX: Boeing CEO

 Senate Commerce Committee Chairman Roger Wicker told Reuters last week that the 737 MAX “won’t fly unless 99.9% of the American public and American policymakers are convinced that it’s absolutely safe.”

-Indonesian investigators reported on Friday that Boeing acting without adequate oversight from U.S. regulators, failed to grasp risks in the design of cockpit software on its 737 MAX airliner, sowing the seeds for Lion Air 610 that also involved errors by airline workers and crew.
+Indonesian investigators reported on Friday that Boeing acting without adequate oversight from U.S. regulators and failed to grasp risks in the design of cockpit software on the 737 MAX, sowing the seeds for Lion Air 610 that also involved errors by airline workers and crew.

-Muilenburg noted that both crashes involved the repeated activation of a flight control software function known as MCAS after it got faulty sensor input.
+Muilenburg noted that both crashes involved the repeated activation of a flight control software function known as MCAS after it received faulty sensor input.

-Boeing’s development of that software has come under criticism in reports and from lawmakers and the company is adding significant safeguards to the system.
+Boeing’s development of that software has come under criticism in reports and from lawmakers and the company is adding safeguards to the system.
 Muilenburg said the changes would “eliminate the possibility of even extremely unlikely risks that are unrelated to the accident.”

 Boeing has admitted few mistakes since the two fatal crashes.
 Earlier this month, the FAA questioned why Boeing withheld instant messages from a former pilot for months that raised questions about MCAS.